“Banking has to work when and where you need it ...”

 Significant companies like Twitter are announcing that they will continue to work from home entirely, even after COVID-19.
 Simultaneously, many big corporations and small and medium businesses are adapting their office spaces for a post-COVID world where work from home is not going to go away.

-Considering all of the above, the future of fintech seems to be looking a lot more digital, with staffless bank branches (and reduced number of branches altogether), AI, robots, and open banking.
+Considering all of the above, the future of fintech seems to be looking a lot more digital, with staffless bank branches (and a reduced number of branches altogether), AI, robots, and open banking.

 The signs are already here.
 Banks are starting to close down branches - in September 2020, TBS Bank announced that it will shut down a third of its branches.
 Debbie Crosbie, TSB chief executive, said: “Closing any of our branches is never an easy decision, but our customers are banking differently — with a marked shift to digital banking.
 We are reshaping our business to transform the customer experience and set us up for the future.” (source)